Adding Cryptocurrency to Your Retirement Savings With a 457 Rollover

 - Diversify your savings – Popular wisdom notes that by placing various assets in your portfolio, you will likely be less susceptible to any volatility or problems faced by any single asset over time.

-- Long-term growth potential – Mark Yusko, chief executive and chief investment officer at Morgan Creek Capital Management, forecasts that Bitcoin could reach a value of $100,000 by 2021 and $250,000 by 2025.
+- Long-term growth potential – Mark Yusko, chief executive and chief investment officer at Morgan Creek Capital Management, forecasts that Bitcoin could reach a value of $250,000 by 2025.

 - Decentralized infrastructure – This trait makes it impossible for governments or banks to directly interfere with your crypto’s value, and also means that your cryptocurrency is isolated from the trends of conventional fiat currency.